ubccpsc/310/resources/readings/Languages.md

 }
 ```

-Similarly, JavaScript is also not an interpreted language (by are definition above) as the following snippet also works:
+Similarly, JavaScript is also not an interpreted language (by our definition above) as the following snippet also works:

 ```javascript
 m1();